causalens/cai-causal-graph/docs/causal_graph.md

 - `EdgeType.UNKNOWN_DIRECTED_EDGE` (`o>`)
 - `EdgeType.UNKNOWN_UNDIRECTED_EDGE` (`o-`)

-See the section on Markov Equivalence Classes at the end of this documentation page for more information on edge types.
+See the [Types of Causal Graphs](introduction.md#types-of-causal-graphs) section for more information on edge types.

 ## Interacting with a Causal Graph